Atashnezhad/NLP_Proj2/README.md

 - Let's see the top words in NASA, SPACE, and then see the top overlap words.
   - As it is seen these two topics are very close!
 The top words for NASA are space, earth, NASA, moon which have three out of four similar to space.
-- Number of characters present in each sentence
+- Check out the Number of characters present in each sentence.
 - Average word length in each sentence.
 Again both topics are pretty close in term of average word length, sentiment score and, number fo characters.
 <p align="center">
   <img src="Figures/plot_03_6.png" >